2018 Thoothukudi protest shooting: Disappearance of S. Mugilan

 On 15 February 2019, Shanmugam Thangasamy, an environmental activist better known as S. Mugilan, held a press conference in Chennai where he claimed that the senior Police officials in Tamil Nadu conspired with the officials of the Sterlite copper to carry out the gun shooting which killed 13 people, during the meeting he also voiced his fear that "his life is in danger" after releasing the video evidence.
 Separately, in a press release, he accused the police of burning vehicles and vilifying anti-Sterlite protesters.
 He also went missing on the same day in a train while travelling from Chennai to Madurai.
 A week ago, he released the video titled ‘Sterlite: Hidden Truth’ where he accused two senior police officers and the Officials of the Sterlite for plotting the attacks.
 The two police officers he named were transferred out of the area by June 2018.
 The Amnesty International India reported that Mugilan had a history of fighting against sand mining mafias and polluting factories.
 After 100 days after his disappearance his wife alleged of constant harassment by the CB-CID.
 In July 2019, Mugilan was found after missing for 5 months in a railway station at Tirupathi where he was arrested by the police and handed over to the CB-CID.

-On 2 March, a demonstration was held in Chennai, demanding that an activist be found urgently, by the Dravida Munnetra Kazhagam, Marumalarchi Dravida Munnetra Kazhagam, Viduthalai Chiruthaigal Katchi and the Communist Party of India.
+On 2 March, a demonstration was held in Chennai, demanding that an activist be found urgently, by the Dravida Munnetra Kazhagam, Marumalarchi Dravida Munnetra Kazhagam, Viduthalai Chiruthaigal Katchi, and the Communist Party of India.

 On 12 November 2019, Mugilan was brought for a one-man commission for questioning regarding the Thoothukudi incident.
 He said that he was kidnapped from the railway station and the abductors threatened him to stop working against the sterlite and showed him a newspaper clipping which mention his wife and son had died in a road accident.
 He claimed they also threatened to embarrass him in public, injected him with drugs to keep him unconscious and left him in a village in Jharkhand where a nomadic group helped him recover and he wandered with the nomads for 2 months devastated with the fake news about his family before reaching Tirupathi.
 He also claimed he was not allowed to speak his claims before the Judicial Magistrate in Karur.
 The Madras High court dismissed his affidavit as a fabricated story.
 He also demanded the commission to investigate Rahul Gandhi for linking the Rashtriya Swayamsevak Sangh (RSS) with the firing incident.

+5 Day Blackout in Thoothukudi

+In both Thoothukudi and Tirunelveli there was a 5-day suspension of internet services meaning one cannot use the internet using their devices.
+The AIADMK government has said this suspension was done to stop rumors but some human right bodies say this prevented civilians from uploading videos or photos of the issue and was a restriction on freedom of speech.